Yukasama/txt2vec-service/docs/guides/tasks.md

 The Tasks module provides centralized monitoring and management for all background operations in Vectorize.
 This unified interface allows you to track the status of uploads, training, evaluation, synthesis, and other asynchronous processes.

-## 🚀 What the Tasks Endpoint Can Do
+## What the Tasks Endpoint Can Do

 The `/tasks` endpoint serves as your central command center for monitoring all background operations:

-- **📊 Unified Task View**: Monitor all background tasks from different modules in one place
+- **Unified Task View**: Monitor all background tasks from different modules in one place
-- **🔍 Advanced Filtering**: Filter tasks by type, status, time windows, and custom tags
+- **Advanced Filtering**: Filter tasks by type, status, time windows, and custom tags
-- **📈 Real-time Status**: Get up-to-date information on running, completed, and failed tasks
+- **Real-time Status**: Get up-to-date information on running, completed, and failed tasks
-- **📋 Pagination Support**: Handle large numbers of tasks efficiently with limit/offset pagination
+- **Pagination Support**: Handle large numbers of tasks efficiently with limit/offset pagination

 ### Supported Task Types